Adjusting your wealth plan at three important life stages

 Other reasons to update your plan

-In addition to those three major life changes, you should revise your plan anytime there is a change in your marital status, health, income, or overall net worth, Bradley says.
+In addition to those three major life changes, you should revise your plan anytime there is a change in your marital status, health, income, or overall net worth, Lauer says.
 It’s especially important in connection with a liquidity event such as the sale of a business or in anticipation of receiving an inheritance.
 The sooner you discuss the possibility of these types of liquidity events with your advisor, the more planning opportunities may be available.

 Keep in mind that even if assets are properly titled when you develop your estate plan, assets acquired after that will need to be reviewed to ensure that they are owned in the proper form and included in the plan.